 Animal Welfare: Ms. Shott provided update.
 Provided as Enclosure (1).

-TNVR Code Change: Mr. Cleveland recommended to the AAC the following amendment to 4.5-1 impoundment of animals running at large: “Any animal, other than a dog, found running at large in the county, shall be taken up by the animal control officer…”
+TNVR Code Change: Mr. Cleveland recommended to the AAC the following amendment to 4.5-1 impoundment of animals running at large: “Any animal, other than a dog, found running at large in the county, may be taken up by the animal control officer…”

 Ms. Shott made a motion to approve the language change.
 Ms. Cole seconded the motion.
 Unanimously approved.